Rescore09/Hydra/README.md

 - This software is provided for educational purposes only
 - The author takes no responsibility for any consequences resulting from the use of this tool
 - Your Discord account may be banned if detected using automated tools
+- I am not responsibile for any harm done by this tool.

 ## 🛡️ Safety Tips